XOOMAR

 The first official accounts leave several major facts unanswered.
 Authorities have not confirmed the aircraft model, the exact sequence before impact, or what may have caused the aircraft to go down.

 That restraint matters.
-Early aviation crash reports often move faster than verified evidence.
+Early aviation crash reports, such as those following the Saudi Arabia helicopter crash, often move faster than verified evidence.
 Here, the confirmed picture is stark but narrow: a skydiving flight departed from Nancy-Essey, crashed nearby, and everyone on board died.

 Police close access around the Tomblaine crash site as emergency crews respond